Fandom (website): 2018–2022: Further acquisitions and changes

+2023–present: Mass layoffs and AI Integration

 In early 2023, Fandom began laying off some of the team responsible for GameSpot, Metacritic and Giant Bomb.
 In January 2024, the company would begin another round of layoffs for part of GameSpot's editorial team.
+The layoffs included the dismissal of writers, graphic designers, and video producers who had worked in the industry for more than a decade.

 Later in October 2024, it was reported that Fandom had laid off approximately 11% of their staff, including some of the team behind GameSpot UK and Honest Trailers as well as Fandom staff in charge of sales and management, this was prompted by the company's failure to hit revenue goals in 2024.
+In the same year, Fandom had previously announced that it was incorporating much more generative AI into the moderation of the website with the aim of optimizing certain tasks on the platform, including Image Review, with the goal of reducing the time and cost spent on moderation by using AI instead of humans.

 In February 2025, Fandom launched a new product called "FanDNA Helix", an AI model trained on all the pages hosted on the site as well as users' social media posts in order to allow advertisers to serve ads to readers based on their interests and consumption habits on the site.
-In May 2025, Fandom later sold Giant Bomb to the site's staff.
+In May 2025, Fandom later sold Giant Bomb to the site's staff after multiple conflicts regarding content regulations.